History of Western civilization: The Renaissance: 14th to 17th century (1300-1700 CE)

 For the first time in European history, events North of the Alps and on the Atlantic Coast were taking centre stage.
 Important artists of this period included Bosch, Dürer, and Breugel.
 In Spain Miguel de Cervantes wrote the novel Don Quixote, other important works of literature in this period were the Canterbury Tales by Geoffrey Chaucer and Le Morte d'Arthur by Sir Thomas Malory.
 The most famous playwright of the era was the Englishman William Shakespeare whose sonnets and plays (including Hamlet, Romeo and Juliet and Macbeth) are considered some of the finest works ever written in the English language.

 Meanwhile, the Christian kingdoms of northern Iberia continued their centuries-long fight to reconquer the peninsula from its Muslim rulers.
 In 1492, the last Islamic stronghold, Granada, fell, and Iberia was divided between the Christian kingdoms of Spain and Portugal.
 Iberia's Jewish and Muslim minorities were forced to convert to Catholicism or be exiled.
 The Portuguese immediately looked to expand outward sending expeditions to explore the coasts of Africa and engage in trade with the mostly Muslim powers on the Indian Ocean, making Portugal wealthy.
 In 1492, a Spanish expedition of Christopher Columbus found the Americas during an attempt to find a western route to East Asia.

 From the East, however, the Ottoman Turks under Suleiman the Magnificent continued their advance into the heart of Christian Europe – besieging Vienna in 1529.

 The 16th century saw the flowering of the Renaissance in the rest of the West.
 In the Kingdom of Poland, astronomer Nicolaus Copernicus deduced that the geocentric model of the universe was incorrect, and that in fact the planets revolve around the Sun.
-In the Netherlands, the invention of the telescope and the microscope resulted in the investigation of the universe and the microscopic world.
-The father of modern science Galileo and Christiaan Huygens developed more advance telescopes and used these in their scientific research.
-The father of microbiology, Antonie van Leeuwenhoek pioneered the use of the microscope in the study of microbes and established microbiology as a scientific discipline.
-Advances in medicine and understanding of the human anatomy also increased in this time.
-Gerolamo Cardano partially invented several machines and introduced essential mathematics theories.
-In England, Sir Isaac Newton pioneered the science of physics.
-These events led to the so-called Scientific Revolution, which emphasized experimentation.